bellissimogiorno/cairo-integer-types/README.md

 ### Templates and `BIT_LENGTH`

-The code is templated over a `BIT_LENGTH` parameter which may vary between 4 and 125.
+The fixedwidth integer code is templated over a `BIT_LENGTH` parameter which may vary between 4 and 125.

 * The templates are in the [`templates`](https://github.com/bellissimogiorno/cairo-integer-types/tree/main/templates) directory.
 * Generation of code from templates is controlled by the file `run-this-file-to-build-code-directory-from-template-directory.py`, which also contains a list of bit lengths to use.